EslamElnady0/EslamElnady0/README.md

 <h3>🚀 About Me</h3>

 <h4>
 👋 Hi, I’m Eslam Elnady

-I’m an electrical engineering student at Zagazig University, specializing in Computer Engineering and Information Systems.
-Over the past few years, I’ve built a strong foundation in computer science, mathematics, and control systems, while also gaining hands-on experience with C, Java, and Dart/Flutter.
+I’m a Computer and Information Systems graduate from Zagazig University, with a solid foundation in computer science, mathematics, and control systems.

-💻 My main focus is on mobile app development with Flutter, where I enjoy creating responsive, scalable, and user-friendly applications.
+💻 My main focus is on mobile app development with Flutter, where I create responsive, scalable, and user-friendly applications.
 I’ve developed multiple apps—ranging from productivity tools to educational platforms—that reflect my passion for building real-world solutions.

-⚡ Outside of academics, I constantly work on personal coding projects to sharpen my skills and explore new technologies.
-I consider myself a quick learner, team player, and problem solver who is always eager to grow as a developer.
+⚡ Beyond academics, I’ve worked on personal and collaborative projects that strengthened my skills in Java, Dart, and Flutter.
+I’m a quick learner, team player, and problem solver who is always eager to grow as a developer.

  </h4>

 <br/>